 Tuesday, August 2, 2011

-Following up on Sunday's post, NALP Objects to ABA Reform of Law School Placement Data Reporting
+NALP May Sue ABA Over New Law School Placement Data Reporting Rules

 A bitter turf war has broken out between NALP and the ABA over the collection of law school postgraduate employment data, with the former hinting that it might sue the latter.